haaksmash/flowhub/README.rst

 Flowhub creates a pull-request for her, and reports the url so she can quickly navigate to it.

-After she's gotten some feedback and addressed it, she runs the same command.
+When she's gotten some feedback and addressed it, she runs the same command.
 Flowhub updates the pull-request for her.

 feature abandon/accepted